Hawk-Zhou/better-groupcache/README.md

 **Limitation**

-Roll the dice is a bad behavior given that we can just try from 0 to 255 in a ordered manner.
+Rolling the dice is a bad behavior given that we can just try from 0 to 255 in a ordered manner.
 I was kind of confused by the idea of "salt" and chose to generate it with randomly.
 Luckily this can be corrected, the maximum allowed retries for a new salt value can be configured and the salt comes from a function, which can also be easily replaced by a for loop.

 ## My Q and My A